fkrshrnzm/fkrshrnzm/README.md

 ![Header Animation](Header.gif)
 <h1 align="center">MUHAMMAD FIKRI BIN SHARUNAZIM</h1>
 <h3 align="center">Aspiring Data Analyst and BI Developer!</h3>
-<h5 align="center">Graduated from Universiti Teknologi Malaysia in a Bachelor of Computer Science (Data Engineering).
+<h5 align="center">Graduated from Universiti Teknologi Malaysia in a Bachelor of Computer Science (Data Engineering) with Honours with CGPA of 3.94.
 Proactive and detail-oriented Data Engineering student with a strong passion for Big Data Analytics and Data Visualization.
 Proficient in Python, SQL, and other programming languages, with a solid foundation in data analysis, web development, and machine learning.
 Demonstrates adaptability, fast learning ability, and a track record of academic excellence.</h5>
 <hr>

 <!-- Quotes section -->